 - Opening the container with multiversion support.
 You can configure this either when you open your environment or when you open your container.
-Use the DB\MULTIVERSION flag to configure this support. - Configure your transaction to use snapshot isolation.
+Use the DB_MULTIVERSION flag to configure this support.
+Use the XmlContainerConfig::setMultiversion() option to configure this support when you open your container.
+To configure multiversion support when you open your environment, use the DB_MULTIVERSION flag on the environment open. - Configure your transaction to use snapshot isolation.